| Title: | Create Tables for Reporting Clinical Trials |

 Result of function |

-is a non-empty data.frame with 2 columns called 'tag'
+x is a non-empty data.frame with 2 columns called 'tag' and 'value'.

 Else throws an error.